 Are they into minimalism, or do they prefer something flashy?
 Are they into a cute heart, or are they into boxy cuts?
 They are the ones wearing the engagement ring for a lifetime, so your opinion on “what looks good” should take a back seat as you consider buying them their perfect ring.

 If they are not the traditional type, look into colored gemstones as an alternative.
 Not only can you personalize the engagement ring, you could also use the month’s gemstone to celebrate an important date.
-For example, if your anniversary is in December, you could get zircon instead of a diamond ring!
+For example, if your anniversary is in December, you could get a blue zircon instead of a diamond ring!

 Know their Size

 If you don’t know their ring size, there are a couple GIA-approved ways of determining what their ring size is.
 You could buy a cheap bar soap and create an impression of one of their rings to match with, or you could wear one of their rings and mark where the ring comfortably rests on your finger.
 Go to any jeweler, and they should be able to know how to find their size.

 Gold and platinum are the most popular metals for engagement rings, as they are durable yet luxurious.
 However, the color of the ring is important too.
 Are they fond of the yellow gold, or do they prefer rose gold?
 Are they traditional?
 If you are stuck, definitely ask your most fashionable friend for help.